Internet Explorer 3: Overview

-Internet Explorer 3.0 was released free of charge on the August 13, 1996 by bundling it with Windows 95 OSR2, another OEM release.
+Internet Explorer 3.0 was released free of charge on the August 13, 1996.
 Microsoft thus made no direct revenues on IE and was liable to pay Spyglass only the minimum quarterly fee.
 In 1997, Spyglass threatened Microsoft with a contractual audit, in response to which Microsoft settled for $8 million U.S. Version 3 included Internet Mail and News 1.0 and the Windows Address Book.
 It brought the browser much closer to the bar that had been set by Netscape, including the support of Netscape's plugins technology (NPAPI), ActiveX, frames, and a reverse-engineered version of JavaScript named JScript.
 Later, Microsoft NetMeeting and Windows Media Player were integrated into the product and thus helper applications became not as necessary as they once were.
 CSS were introduced with version 3 of Internet Explorer.
-While IE1 and IE2 were said have "paled" in comparison to Netscape, IE3 "delivers a crushing blow to Netscape".
+While IE1 and IE2 were said to have "paled" in comparison to Netscape, IE3 "delivers a crushing blow to Netscape".
 The user interface notably changes, with much larger buttons, with more intricate icons, and with a light gray design behind it.
 Unlike later IE versions, users who upgraded to IE3 could still use the last IE by converting the previous version to a separate directory.
 It could import favorites into IE3 from IE1 or 2.
 The competition between Netscape and Microsoft heated up, with some saying the Internet community "became polarized on the issue of which web browser had the most features."
 Other new features included ActiveMovie multimedia API, HTML Layout Control, Quick Links toolbar, VRML.